JustCarmen/webtrees-simple-menu/README.md

 Extra menus and pages
 ---------------------
 If you want to have multiple main menu items and corresponding pages, just make a copy of this module in your modules_v4 folder.
 Change the serial number at the end from 1 to 2 and so on.
+Open the file module.php in a text editor like notepad and search for ROUTE_URL near the top of the file.
+In this link the module name is hardcoded to prevent conflicts with other modules.
+Change the module filename and be sure it is equal to the folder name.
 That's all you need to do.
 You now can set a second menu item and page.
 You can use this module an unlimited amount of times as long as you give each module an unique name.

 Bugs and feature requests
 -------------------------